ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 <a name="DP_MergeIntervals"></a>
 ### DP on Merging Intervals
 Merging intervals DP questions will generally have a problem statement of the form, that, given a set of numbers find an optimal solution using the current number and the optimal values from the right and left sides.

 The problem statement might not always be direct.
+It can be presented as a simple array with a traget to achieve.
+The catch is that to achieve the target we should be able to identify that every step some values of the array are merged together(that is used up to get a new value) and the size of te array reduces as we move ahead.
+So for example, let the operation be adding elements, we might figure that our process look like this:<br>
+[1, 2, 3, 4, 5] -> [1, 2, 3, 9] -> [3, 3, 9] -> [6, 9] -> [15]

 The standard recurrence relation for such type of a problem would be:
 ```java
 dp[i][j] = dp[i][k] + result[k] + dp[k+1][j]
 // i and j are the starting and ending index of the intervals